TheDen/mosaic-o-matic/README.md

 npm start
 ```

-server will run on localhost under port 8765.
+Node.js server will run on port 8765.